liambenjamin/task-generalization-alcf/README.md

-# alcf-rnn-robustness
+# Interrogating Task Generalization
-Codes supporting RNN project at ALCF.
+Codes supporting the experiments presented in *Interrogating Task Generalization of Model Behaviors on Benchmark Tasks*.

 ### File Contents